eclipse-tractusx/sig-infra/SECURITY.md

 ## Reporting a Vulnerability

+**Please do not report security vulnerabilities through public GitHub issues.**

+Please report them to this repository via GitHub security advisories instead.

-Please report a found vulnerability here:
+In severe cases, you can also report a found vulnerability here:
 [https://www.eclipse.org/security/](https://www.eclipse.org/security/)